telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 		![Browser to reference](images/introduction-browse_to_reference.png)

-		>note When browsing to the Telerik.Web.UI assembly in the context of a WebSite Project, Visual Studio will always add a GAC reference if it finds the same version of the Telerik.Web.UI assembly.
+		>tip When browsing to the Telerik.Web.UI assembly in the context of a WebSite Project, Visual Studio will always add a GAC reference if it finds the same version of the Telerik.Web.UI assembly.

 	1. Use the Convert To Telerik project menu item available under the Telerik -> Telerik® UI for ASP.NET AJAX menu in Visual Studio*.